First-Year Seminar

 FYS 189 Data and Social Justice (4 Credits)

 Students examine sociopolitical forces that impact the availability, structure and governance of data regarding various social justice issues.
 Students learn techniques for presenting data in ways that foreground the contexts of data production and remain accountable to diverse communities.
 Datasets about health equity, housing justice, environmental justice and carceral justice are studied, analyzed and visualized.
 Students identify institutions and stakeholders involved in data production, unpack the vested interests animating data semantics, consider what people and problems get erased in data structuring and evaluate ethical tradeoffs that data scientists grapple with as they plan for data presentation.
-Enrollment limited to 16 first-years.
+Restrictions: First years only; students are limited to one first-year seminar.
+Enrollment limited to 16.
 WI {S}

 Fall, Spring, Variable